evengul/TDAT3025_Project/README.md

 and how many tiles the noise is split into.
 Higher tile level will drastically increase runtime.

 It is also possible to run personal images with the function `run_personal()` to try and misclassify these.

+Note: The code has been run on a NVIDIA GPU and will be quite slow an a CPU.